-It’s all too easy to over focus on our words and opinions when we are writing a blogpost.
+It’s all too easy to over focus on our words and opinions when we are creating a blogpost.
 After all, it’s the words that the search engines crawl for rankings and that drive people back again and again.

 However, imagery is another incredibly important – and all too often – overlooked element.